isomerpages/moe-bendemeersec/_z-archive-for-parents/PLD Purchase for Sec 1(2023)/Purchase of PLD for Sec 1 (Y2023).md

 ---
 ### Sec 1 Parent’s Engagement Session

-<p style="text-align:justify">In January (2022), Sec 1 parents/guardians will receive a letter from the school via Parents Gateway or hardcopy with details about the Personal Learning Device (PLD) initiative.
+<p style="text-align:justify">Sec 1 parents/guardians would have received a letter from the school via Parents Gateway or hardcopy with details about the Personal Learning Device (PLD) initiative.
 The letter will contain information about: </p>

 * <p style="text-align:justify">PLD bundle and Financial assistance</p>
 * <p style="text-align:justify">Software IT Applications</p>